Jaimeloeuf/mw/api/src/services/README.md

 ## Service function addition/deletion
-Once a new service function is added or a service function is deleted, re-run codegen with `npm run codegen all` to update the generated `sv` export namespace.
+Once a new service function is added or a service function is deleted, re-run codegen with `npm run codegen:cogenie all` to update the generated `sv` export namespace.

 The codegen step responsible for this is `genServiceBarrelFile`.